-Essential thrombocytosis (ET) is a myeloproliferative neoplasm characterized by markedly elevated platelet counts and an increased megakaryocyte proliferation in bone marrow.
-The etiology is unknown.
+Essential thrombocythemia (ET) is a myeloproliferative neoplasm characterized by markedly elevated platelet counts and an increased megakaryocyte proliferation in bone marrow.

 Clinical Features And Natural History Top

-1. Signs and symptoms depend on the stage of the disease as well as the number and severity of functional abnormalities in the platelets; they include features of both small-vessel and large-vessel thrombosis: paresthesias, transient visual impairment, epileptic seizures, hemiparesis, symptoms of ischemic heart disease, erythromelalgia, headache, and vertigo or dizziness.
-Rare symptoms include mucosal and gastrointestinal bleeding caused by abnormalities of platelet function.
-A moderate enlargement of the spleen is seen in <50% of patients.
-Many patients are discovered to have asymptomatic disease on routine complete blood cell analysis that demonstrates thrombocytosis with or without elevations or other cell lines.
+1. Signs and symptoms depend on the stage of the disease as well as the number and severity of functional abnormalities in the platelets; they include features of both small-vessel and large-vessel occlusion: paresthesias, transient visual impairment, seizures, hemiparesis, symptoms of ischemic heart disease, erythromelalgia, headache, and vertigo or dizziness.
+Rare symptoms include mucosal and gastrointestinal bleeding caused by abnormalities of platelet function and/or acquired von Willebrand disease.
+Splenomegaly is seen in <50% of patients.
+Many patients have asymptomatic disease discovered on routine complete blood cell analysis that demonstrates thrombocytosis with or without elevations or other cell lines.

-1. Complete blood count: Persistent elevation of platelet counts (≥450,000/microL), abnormal platelet shape and size, and various abnormalities of platelet function (most frequently impaired aggregation) can be seen.
+1. Complete blood count (CBC): Persistent elevation of platelet counts (≥450,000/microL), abnormal platelet shape and size, and various abnormalities of platelet function (most frequently impaired aggregation) can be seen.

 3. Molecular studies: Most patients are found to harbor the JAK2 V617F mutation or other clonal genetic markers (MPL or CALR mutations).

 To establish the diagnosis of ET, all the following criteria must be fulfilled: